Ecco the Dolphin: Defender of the Future: Plot

-Defender of the Future bears a different storyline from that of the Mega Drive/Genesis games; it is generally regarded as taking place in a separate continuity.
+Defender of the Future bears a different storyline from that of the Mega Drive/Genesis games and thus is considered a reboot of the series.
 The storyline and game are divided into four parts.

+The aggressive alien Foe were once engaged in a war with Earth, but were repelled by the combined forces of humans and dolphins.
+Seeking revenge, they attack the Guardian, Earth's defense system, and succeed in damaging him; Ecco, a noble dolphin, is called upon to heal the injured Guardian and drive off the alien race.
+To further the invasion, the Foe Queen steals the Spheres containing the prominent noble traits of dolphinkind: Ambition, Intelligence, Compassion, Wisdom, and Humility, each of which changes the future of Earth and the seas.

+With all five Spheres gone, the world becomes Man's Nightmare, where humankind enslaved the dolphins for their own purposes.
+This drove away the Foe, but led man and the majority of sea life to extinction, and the remaining dolphins are too unintelligent and cowed to do anything about the problem.
+Ecco retrieving the Spheres of Ambition and Intelligence leads to Dolphin's Nightmare, where dolphinkind rose up against the humans and other ocean species, becoming warlike and cruel.
+Dolphin society divided itself into castes, and Ecco infiltrates both the Outcasts and the Clan to retrieve the Spheres of Compassion and Wisdom.
+This led humans and dolphins to work together to bring peace.

+Without Humility, however, Earth was unprepared for the Foe's invasion and fell to the enemy.
+Ecco infiltrates the Foe Queen's base but cannot harm her directly; to defeat her, he blinds her, then creates a hole in her chest and burrows into her ribcage to attack her vulnerable heart.
+Once the Foe Queen's heart stops, Ecco retrieves the Sphere of Humility and restores the Guardian and the future of the seas, bringing humankind and dolphinkind to a new era.

 Development

 Appaloosa's Managing Director Andras Csaszar told Official Dreamcast Magazine that development took over two years and involved some members of the team responsible for the original Mega Drive game.
 While the team did not take motion capture of actual dolphins, they consulted videos of dolphins in movement and spent "more than a year" to develop "a unique skeleton animation system" to achieve the "desired lifelike results".
 The game environment "took three or four full cycles of building, testing and discarding the results before we mastered the quality" and that their aim had been to evoke "National Geographic underwater video documentaries".

 The story was written by science fiction author David Brin, who had already written stories featuring intelligent dolphins in his Uplift Universe.